slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'He who asks a question is fool for five minutes.
 He who does not ask a question remains a fool forever.' -- Chinese proverb*

 <!--
 1. You need to recognize when you're not learning, for one thing.
-If it's easy, you're not learning.
+If it’s easy, you're not learning.
 You need to push yourself into the zone of discomfort, where you feel clumsy and have a hard time.
 Now you're learning.
 2. Find a mentor.
 Lacking that, find e.g. talk of someone explaining some hard techniques and then try to follow the advice.
 Even and especially if it feels clumsy at first.
 3. Switch to a new job where you'll be exposed to new things. try to find a job where people do code review, feedback is how we learn faster.
 5. Reflect on your mistakes, try to find what cues you missed and what you should look for next time.
 I've been doing this on weekly basis (you can read the results at https://softwareclown.com) and I've learned a huge amount from figuring out underlying cause of what I did wrong.